kytos/kytos/README.rst

 If you're developing locally and using the core MongoDB integration, you can use ``docker-compose`` to spin up a MongoDB replica set cluster.
 You'll also need to run the ``add-etc-hosts.sh`` script at least once when setting up your environment:

+Go to the kytos repository directory and from there execute the following command.

 .. code-block:: shell

    $ sudo ./docker/scripts/add-etc-hosts.sh